yhs666/mc-docs.zh-cn/articles/service-fabric/service-fabric-create-cluster-using-cert-cn.md

 $id="<subscription ID>"

 # Sign in to your Azure account and select your subscription
-Login-AzAccount -Environment AzureChinaCloud -SubscriptionId $id
+Connect-AzAccount -Environment AzureChinaCloud -SubscriptionId $id

 # Create a new resource group and deploy the cluster.
 New-AzResourceGroup -Name $groupname -Location $clusterloc